fezcode/homo-sapiens-time/README.md

 # Homo Sapiens Time

-A simple time utility.
+A simple time utility for Node.js

-Human-style time descriptions to milliseconds.
+Human-style time descriptions to milliseconds and vice versa.

 _Quite a Simple One_

 ## Installation
 ```bash
 npm install homo-sapiens-time
 #or
 yarn add homo-sapiens-time
 ```
 ## Description